-I like a lot of different kinds of pie, but I think Strawberry Rhubarb pie may just be my favorite of all!
+This easy Strawberry Rhubarb pie may just be my favorite of all!
 The sweetness from those fresh strawberries, along with the firmer texture and tart flavor of the rhubarb come together in the most delicious harmony of dessert goodness.
 This strawberry rhubarb pie recipe requires just a few simple ingredients.
-With just a little patience to bake and cool this dish, you will soon be digging in to the best strawberry rhubarb pie you ever tasted.
+With just a little patience to bake and cool this dish, you will soon be digging into the best strawberry rhubarb pie you ever tasted.

 You might also love our Strawberry Rhubarb Crisp, Classic Rhubarb Crisp or Strawberry Shortcake.
-Not a fruit pie fan?
+Not a fan of fruit pies?
 Try this decadent chocolate cream pie recipe instead!

 Here is a quick glance at my big leafy rhubarb plant!
 I bought her in a one gallon pot – she’s required no special attention.
-I researched when to harvest rhubarb and it looks like you just take off some outer stalks when they’re big and to your liking.
-Discard leaves immediately as they are toxic to animals and humans!
+Harvest outer stalks when they’re big and to your liking.
+Discard the green leaves immediately as they are toxic to animals and humans!
 My particular variety of rhubarb has just a touch of red on the base of the stalks -the redness is a function of the variety, not an indicator of ripeness.
 I have noticed over the years that my plant’s stalks have more red the more mature the plant is.
+And here in Sacramento, rhubarb season seems to be year round.

 If you’ve never cooked with rhubarb stalks before, this is a nice summary about the plant and its uses.